 - An e-marked USB-C to USB-C cable

-Because these specific requirements are only used by two devices now — previously only one device over the last six months — accessory makers have had little reason to support a non-standard charging profile.
+Because these specific requirements are only used by a handful of extra-expensive phones, accessory makers have had little reason to support this non-standard charging profile.
 You'll see a lot of chargers on Amazon that say they're PD 3.0 (PPS2.0), but they still don't support PDO or the 4.5A charging speed and thus, won't get full 45W charging.

 I would love to sell you more travel-friendly 45W chargers for the S20 Ultra, really.
 I'm the kind of nerd who enjoys finding the best quality and best features in a charger, but for the Galaxy Note 10+ and Galaxy S20 Ultra, there's nothing but heartbreak to be found out there right now beyond a few car chargers and power banks.
 I've yet to come across a 45W non-Samsung wall charger for the Note 10+ that actually hit 45W, and there's been little progress since its launch.